-- 1. The type of vaccine (what you are being vaccinated for). - Some vaccines are considered Part D drugs.
-You can find these vaccines listed in the plan's List of Covered Drugs (Formulary).
+- 1. The type of vaccine (what you are being vaccinated for). - o Some vaccines are considered Part D drugs.
+You can find these vaccines listed in the plan's List of Covered Drugs (Formulary). - Other vaccines are considered medical benefits.
+They are covered under Original Medicare. - 2.
+Where you get the vaccine medication. - 3.
+Who gives you the vaccine.